 - Pull the strap apart slightly and raise arms up and overhead, ending with arms behind the lower back.

 - Do not allow the body to waiver or squirm during rotation; maintain great upper-body posture.

 - Ensure that the strap moves evenly on both sides.
 This should be challenging, not painful.

 - Lie supine, legs fully extended.

-- Place strap around right arch, leg straight.
-Keep tension in strap, and lift leg.
+- Place strap around the right arch, leg straight.
+Keep tension in the strap, and lift the leg.

 - Make small circles, then progress to making larger circles, moving slowly.

-- Bend knee, if needed, when moving across front of body.
-Back can come off floor slightly for comfort.
+- Bend the knee, if needed, when moving across the front of the body.
+The back can come off the floor slightly for comfort.